 Semester tuition fees

 You will be charged per subject, with the option of studying 3 or 4 subjects per semester.
-Tuition fees include tuition costs, airport pick-up and social and orientation program especially designed for study abroad students.
+Tuition fees include tuition costs, airport pick-up, and social and orientation program especially designed for Study Abroad Program students.

 Summer/Winter tuition fees